 Hostile Work Environment Can Apply on a Larger Scale

+While the person directly harassed by the perpetrator will likely become impacted by the hostile work environment, others can also be impacted.
 In the case of an employee regularly making inappropriate jokes or comments, anyone who hears them could be a victim of harassment, even if the employee does not directly say them to a person.
-Likewise, witnesses to regular unwanted physical touches can also fall into this category.
+Likewise, witnesses to regular unwanted physical touches can also fall into this category under the California sexual harassment laws.

 Quid Pro Quo Can Lead to a Hostile Work Environment